magnASCII.io Simone Magnaschi

 Running PHPStan on max with Laravel | Laravel News

 Over the last few years static analysis in PHP, and more specifically Laravel, has become more and more popular.
-With more people adopting it into their Software Delivery Lifecycle, I thought it would be a good time to write a tutorial on how you can add this to your Laravel project.
+Follow this tutorial and start using it today

 Saved on: 2022-06-21